Sex And Its Impact On Relationships

 Some people find that lacking confidence can negatively impact their sex life.
 If one or more partners in a relationship feel unattractive or have low self-esteem, it may deter a healthy sexual relationship.
 This can be true even for healthy relationships or in relationships where both partners are reassuring and make a solid effort to let the other know that they think they’re attractive and sexy.

 If you find that you or your partner struggle to talk about sex, connect through sex, or have trouble in your sex life, a therapist specializing in sex and intimacy may be able to help.
-A relationship specialist can teach couples to improve communication, cultivate self-esteem, and cope with challenges in their sexual relationship.
+A relationship specialist can teach couples to improve communication, cultivate self-esteem, cope with challenges in their sexual relationship, or suggest creative ideas to help spice up their sex life, such as sex toys or roleplay.

 Whether you’re looking to rekindle, strengthen, or change your sexual interactions, speaking to an experienced, licensed couples counselor may be the first step to better communication and sex.